openmarmot/twe/README.md

   - just getting started with the basics

   Check the changelog for more details

+To Play
+- Note : I'm nowhere near a release that is playable.
+- install python3 and pygame
+- download code
+- python3 twe.py

 License / Whatever
 - I want to do this project completely by myself to improve my python skills and just as a fun hobby.
-However - I put it on github for a reason.
+- However - I put it on github for a reason.
 Feel free to copy code from it if you find it useful.
 If you use a lot of code I'd appreciate a little shout out or note as to where you got it.
 Thanks!